oar-team/kameleon/docs/source/checkpoint.rst

 Kameleon provide a modular Checkpoint mechanism.
 Indeed, Kameleon give you the possibility to implement your own checkpoint mechanism, using for example the snapshot feature of your underneath filesystem.
-To do so, you have to fill in a YAML file, located in the ``checkpoints`` folder of your workspace, in which you have to define 4 commands:
+To do so, you have to fill in a YAML file, located in the ``steps/checkpoints`` folder of your workspace, in which you have to define 4 commands:

 create